 Early this year, an updated analysis of the data collected through this registry was published, offering an insight into the changes in general health-related quality of life in patients prescribed medical cannabis (HRQoL).
 An important aspect of this research is also associated clinical safety of cannabis-based medical products (CBMPs).
-This recent analysis looks at these two aspects of treatment in more detail.
+This recent analysis looks at these two aspects in more detail.

-Medical cannabis treatment is currently available for a number of health conditions and illnesses – though this availability can largely depend on where you are in the world.
+Medical cannabis is currently available for a number of health conditions and illnesses – though this availability can largely depend on where you are in the world.
 The medicinal use of cannabis was effectively legalised in the UK at the end of 2018; however, patient access is still largely limited as CBMPs are not yet routinely available through the NHS.

-The vast majority of patients in the UK currently access medical cannabis treatment through private clinics.
+The vast majority of patients in the UK currently access medical cannabis through private clinics.
 Sapphire Medical Clinics established the UK Medical Cannabis Registry in December 2019 to capture data to progress medical cannabis evidence.
 The current analysis of the data includes 312 patients in the UK with a mean age of 44.8.

 The most common indications represented in this sample were chronic pain of undefined aetiology (32.7%), neuropathic pain (13.8%), and fibromyalgia (9.9%).
 Notably, these are conditions that commonly have a significant impact on patient quality of life.